JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 including bridging various Kotlin types to Swift equivalents.
 It also doesn’t require adding additional dependencies in iOS projects.

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS by generating necessary wrappers.
-KMP-NativeCoroutines supports Swift `async`/`await` functionality, as well as Combine and RxSwift.
+KMP-NativeCoroutines supports Swift's `async`/`await` functionality as well as Combine and RxSwift.
 It has been available longer than SKIE, and thus you may encounter fewer edge cases with it today.
 Using KMP-NativeCoroutines requires adding a Cocoapod or SPM dependency in iOS projects.